etwest/MIPS-Memory-Manager/README.md

 ## Source Files
 * `MemManagementList.asm` provides the key functionality for managing free/allocated/uinitialized memory
-* `memManager.asm` the source file which should be included when using the memory manager.
+* `MemManager.asm` the source file which should be included when using the memory manager.
 Implements `alloc` and `free`

 ## alloc
 Function to allocate new memory either using syscall 9 (to initialize memory on the heap) or by returning memory that was marked free